wipoxx/HackBdx19/README.md

 # HackBdx19
-Repository for the Bordeaux (Fr) Hackaton 2019 edition
+Repository for the Bordeaux (Fr) Hackathon 2019 edition